-‘After the Fight‘ was originally posted at our members site, this version has been revised and updated 29/6/2018.
+‘After the Fight‘ was originally posted on our member’s site, this version has been revised and updated 22/3/2021.

 By Kim Cooper

 You are sitting alone after a big fight.
-Nasty things have been said, plans have been spoiled and although apart, you are both unbalanced and in emotional pain.
+Nasty things have been said, plans have been spoiled.
+Apart and at odds with each other you are both unbalanced and in emotional pain.

 You feel desperate to see your partner again and hear them apologize for all the terrible things they have said and done.

 “What do I say now?”

 You ask yourself or anyone who will listen.